mambawopieman/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the ongoing challenge for programmers to create user-friendly and robust software that can withstand the unpredictable actions of users.
 It also emphasizes the importance of considering the end-user in the development process and the need for continuous improvement and adaptation in the face of evolving user behavior.

+# 2023-11-29
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use task management tools and versions control systems to stay organised and track your progress.
+By following these steps, you will be able to finish your tasks on time and meet your goals.